 Volume 10 comprises the SEA Environmental Report, Natura Impact Report and Strategic Flood Risk Assessment (SFRA).
-Each of the Development Plan objectives and settlement plans is in compliance with the outcomes of the SEA, AA, and SFRA processes.
-The objective to comply with the Water Framework Directive is stated in CDP11.26 and CDP11.27, while the objectives contained in Chapter 15 ensure that AA and SEA requirements are incorporated into the implementation of the Development Plan and settlement plan policy and any subsequent local area plans.
-In addition, objective CDP15.3 requires, where appropriate, that all plans and projects comply with the requirements of the Habitats Directive.
+Each of the development plan objectives and settlement plans is in compliance with the outcomes of the SEA, AA, and SFRA processes.
+The objective to comply with the Water Framework Directive is stated in CDP 11.26 and CDP 11.27, while the objectives contained in Chapter 15 ensure that AA and SEA requirements are incorporated into the implementation of the development plan and settlement plan policy as well as any subsequent local area plans.
+In addition, objective CDP 15.3 requires, where appropriate, that all plans and projects comply with the requirements of the Habitats Directive.
 Climate change considerations have been integrated throughout the preparation of the plan, in particular, into the SFRA and the objectives contained in the Chapter 2 Climate Action.
-The reduction of energy demand and reduction of greenhouse gas emissions and the promotion of a low carbon economy is an underlying principle throughout the Development Plan and is also dealt with in detail in the Clare Renewable Energy Strategy and Clare Wind Energy Strategy (Volumes 5 and 6 of this Plan).
-In accordance with the provisions of Section 10(1D) of the Planning and Development Act, 2000 (as amended), the development objectives in the Development Plan are consistent, as far as practicable, with the conservation and protection of the environment.
+The reduction of energy demand and reduction of greenhouse gas emissions and the promotion of a low carbon economy is an underlying principle throughout the plan and is also dealt with in detail in the Clare Renewable Energy Strategy and Clare Wind Energy Strategy (Volumes 5 and 6 of this plan).
+In accordance with the provisions of Section 10(1D) of the Planning and Development Act 2000, as amended, the development objectives in the development plan are consistent, as far as practicable, with the conservation and protection of the environment.